-There are a wide variety of blocking techniques used for varying schemes across football, but the underlying theme is that they all fall within the legal framework of the game.
-If a blocker does not use a legal blocking technique, a penalty flag will be thrown and a loss of yardage ensues.
+There is a wide variety of blocking techniques used for varying schemes across football, but the underlying theme is that they all fall within the legal framework of the game.
+If a blocker does not use a legal blocking technique, a penalty flag will be thrown, and a loss of yardage ensues.

-A legal block occurs when the blocker strikes the opponent, attacking the frontside of the body, with his strike landing within the framework of the body.
-There are a range of intricacies to consider when identifying an illegal block, but they tend to all fall outside of this definition of a legal block.
+A legal block occurs when the blocker strikes the opponent, attacking the front side of the body, with his strike landing within the body’s framework.
+There are many intricacies to consider when identifying an illegal block, but they tend to fall outside of this definition of a legal block.

-The two ways a blocker tends to engage an opponent are striking through the chest on his feet or cut blocking as he attempts to drive through the opponent’s legs.
+The two ways to engage an opponent are striking through the chest on his feet or cut blocking as he attempts to drive through the opponent’s legs.

 Upper Body Block

 The first legal block we will examine is striking through the chest while still on our feet.
-This type of block is common in most run and pass schemes and can be identified in any play of a football game.
+This block is common in most run and pass schemes and can be identified in any football gameplay.

-The cut block is often used in space and the legality of it can often be difficult to understand.
-The cut block has been banned at some levels, so be sure to examine your league rules before deciding to utilize this block.
+The cut block is often used in space, and its legality can often be difficult to understand.
+The cut block has been banned at some levels, so examine your league rules before deciding to utilize this block.

-When cutting, a blocker must attack the defender’s frontside of the lower body without contact from another player.
-If there is contact coming from the side or rear while cutting a flag will be thrown.
-If another player is already engaged with the defender and one decides to cut block a flag will be thrown as well.
+When cutting, a blocker must attack the defender’s front side of the lower body without contact from another player.
+If there is contact coming from the side or rear while cutting, a flag will be thrown.
+If another player is already engaged with the defender and decides to cut block, a flag will be thrown.

-When a block falls outside of the framework explained above a penalty flag is thrown.
-However, there are details that go into each illegal block that determine the type and severity of the penalty that accompanies the block.
+When a block falls outside of the framework explained above, a penalty flag is thrown.
+However, some details go into each illegal block that determines the type and severity of the penalty that accompanies the block.

 Holding occurs when the hands go outside the framework of the defender’s body during the block.
-Excessive grabbing of jersey when striking on inside of the body can also warrant a holding penalty.
+Excessive grabbing of jerseys when striking on the inside of the body can also warrant a holding penalty.

 It is important to work on “re-fitting” your hands back inside to avoid this penalty as the defender attempts to put a move on to disengage the blocker.

-Ten yards is the penalty for committing this infraction.
+The result is a ten yards penalty for committing this infraction.